2026

 ANR shows how billing pressure remained politically sensitive even after the manifesto promise.

-Cabinet to reduce ABST by 10 percent during targeted relief period in 2026
+Cabinet approves ABST reduction from 17% to 7% for targeted relief period in 2026

 Temporary tax relief remained necessary as households continued to feel price pressure in 2026.